-Water Lilies 1916 by Claude Monet is an iconic oil painting.
+Water Lilies 1916 by Claude Monet is a famous oil painting and part of his series of Water Lilies.

-If you’re searching for Monet's famous paintings, it doesn’t get much more iconic than his famous Water Lilies paintings.
+If you’re searching for Monet's famous paintings, it doesn’t get much more iconic than his famous paintings of Water Lilies.

-Signed and dated by the artist on the lower left-hand side of the work, the painting depicts Monet’s famous lily-covered pond at Giverny.
+Signed and dated by the artist on the lower left-hand side of the work, the painting depicts Monet’s famous lily-covered pond at his gardens in Giverny.

 Claud Monet painted over 250 oil paintings as part of his Water Lilies series.
-Indeed, these works entirely occupied the artist during the last decades of his life.
+Indeed, his famous paintings occupied the last decades of his life.

-After turning fifty, Monet created his amazing beautiful garden and then devoted himself to painting it throughout the seasons.
+After his 50th birthday, Monet created his amazing and beautiful garden, devoting himself to painting it throughout the seasons.
 The water lily pond was a particular fascination.

-Indeed, Monet employed a small brigade of gardeners to divert the nearby river to create the pond, surrounding it with weeping willows, exotic flowers, bamboo, and water lilies.
+Indeed, Monet employed a small brigade of gardeners to divert the nearby river, creating the pond, and surrounded it with weeping willows, exotic flowers, bamboo, and water lilies.
 Monet once said of his endeavors, “My finest masterpiece… is my garden”.

-By 1916, Monet had worked on his water lily series for twenty years.
-This painting particularly expresses the delicacy of the flowers and the shifting watery shadows with a distinct combination of delicacy and boldness.
-Within these artistic innovations, Monet anticipated the Expressionist movement of future years.
+By 1916, Monet had been working on his Water Lilies series for twenty years.
+His Water Lilies 1916 painting particularly conveys the delicacy of the flowers and the shifting watery shadows, achieving a distinct combination of delicacy and boldness.
+Within these artistic innovations, Monet anticipated the Expressionist art movement of future years.

 In this painting, Monet concentrates exclusively on the surface of the pond.
-He doesn’t depict land or sky, only occasionally showing their reflections in the shifting water.
+He does not depict land or sky, and only occasionally shows their reflections in the shifting water.

 Throughout his career, Monet painted works on specific themes.
 The previous series included Haystacks, the Façade of Rouen Cathedral, and the paintings completed at the Valley of the Creuse.